 When enabled, it allows you to use the onboard primary PCI IDE.
-The options are: Enabled, Disabled.

 IDE Primary Master/Slave PIO

 Allows an automatic or a manual configuration of the PCI primary IDE hard drive (master/slave) mode.
 The options are: Auto, Mode 0, Mode 1, Mode 2, Mode 3, Mode 4.